SYSC3110/project-teamtoyin/ReadMe.txt

 Contributions:
 Lina El Sadek:
 •	Added unit tests for all remaining algorithm classes, and User Interface classes.
-  Redrew the UML Diagram using Draw.io.
+•	Redrew the UML Diagram using Draw.io.
-  Refactored the Algorithm Classes to reduce code duplication.
+•	Refactored the Algorithm Classes to reduce code duplication.

 Toyin Odujebe:
 •	Implemented DepthFirstAlgorithm.java, DepthFirstAlgorithmTest.java
 •	Wrote the readMe file
 •	Refactored classes that contain unnecessary methods and code.

 Richard Hanton:
-•
-•
-•
-•
+•	Updated the User Manual for the new GUI.
-•
+•	Implemented a new GUI.

 Osama Buhamad:
 •	Improved UserIntefaceGraphic class by showing a table of the path that a message took along with the topology.
 •	Modified the GUI to show the information messages instead of the console.